 The charges are the first in what South Carolina Attorney General Alan Wilson’s office says is an ongoing investigation.
 Some officials say the probe began with an examination of illegal gambling before spreading into other areas.

 Amodio, Frazier, and Leon told Circuit Judge Robert Hood they would appear in future proceedings as required after being informed of the charges that a State Grand Jury brought against them.
-Those charges are:• Leon, 47, is accused of bribing Metts in 2011 so illegal immigrants facing deportation who worked for him could return to their jobs.
+Those charges are:

 None of the three had anything to say after the conclusion of the brief hearing at the Richland County Judicial Center.